Disco Knockouts!

 Apart from the picture of Sharron Davies, there are two songs that inspired me to make this mix.
 One of them is a recent track from Duck Sauce.
 The repetition of the female vocals reminded me of Stars On 45 (I believe they both sampled 'Gotta Go Home' by Boney M).
 The other one is from Dutch singer Dee Dee.
 I heard ‘I put a spell on you’ on a recent episode of Tim Sweeney’s ‘Beats in space’.
 In the accompanying video she looks a little bit like a sex doll, but I love the song!
 I like the closing track from soul veterans the Drifters, but isn’t it strange to hear guys who were in their thirties at the time sing about schoolgirls?
 Different times, I guess, when no one had heard of R. Kelly yet...

 One of my personal favourites is ‘Night time’ from Maggie MacNeal.
 I bought the 7” which was produced by Michael Lloyd (known for his work for the Osmonds, Lou Rawls and Solomon Burke) way back in 1979.
-Maggie MacNeal was one half of the successful Dutch duo Mouth & MacNeal.
+Maggie MacNeal was one half of successful Dutch duo Mouth & MacNeal.
 Their biggest hit was ‘How do you do?’ that peaked at number 8 on the Billboard Hot 100 in 1972.
-Two years later they became third in the Eurovision Song Contest (which was won by Abba).
+Two years later they came third in the Eurovision Song Contest (which was won by Abba).
 After a quarrel Maggie MacNeal went solo in 1975.

 Dutch singers (although born in South Africa) Rob and Ferdi Bolland are best known for their work with Austrian singer Falco.
 They wrote, produced and sang on the Billboard number one 'Rock me Amadeus' in 1986.
 In the 1970s they started as a folk duo, sounding like Seals & Crofts, but by the end of the decade they jumped on the disco bandwagon, as so many others did at the time.
 Their single 'Hold on' (1978) is an interesting combination of soft rock and disco (with a Moroder-esk synthesizer and 'Staying alive'-alike vocal harmonies).
 The same year they produced the very nice 'Late night show' for Dutch soul band Tiffany (not to be confused with the American singer of the 1980s).
 After their success with Falco Bolland & Bolland disappeared from the international pop radar.